 Humans easily synchronize to the beat of novel music.
-If animals' synchronization to music is strongly stimulus-bound (e.g., only observed for a particular piece of music), this would point to an important difference between animal synchronization and human BPS.
-Our experimental study of Snowball employed just one piece of music (presented at several distinct tempi).
-We have informal observations of his dancing to a variety of other pieces (without human movement cues), which suggests that his synchronization abilities are not stimulusbound, although formal analysis is needed to demonstrate this point.
+If an animals' synchronization to music is strongly stimulus-bound (e.g., only observed to a particular piece of music), this would point to an important difference between animal synchronization and human BPS.